kubevela/kubevela/docs/en/developers/extensions/set-route.md

 # Setting Routes

+> Note: route is one of the extension capabilities [installed from cap center](../cap-center.md),
+> please install it if you can't find it in `vela traits`.

 The `route` section is used to configure the access to your app.

 Add routing config under `express-server`: